 Searching Multiple Companies

 To find the best health plan for your individual needs, you might have to check with multiple insurance companies.
-One of the benefits of working with an independent Medicare broker or agent is that they represent many health insurance companies.
+One of the benefits of working with an independent licensed Medicare broker or agent is that they represent many health insurance companies.
 They can present you with plan options from different carriers, increasing your chances of finding the right fit.

 If you want to buy a Medicare Supplement Insurance policy (also called Medigap) after your open enrollment period, insurance companies may use medical underwriting and set the premium based on your current health condition.
 They may also refuse to sell you the policy based on any health issues you have.
-A Medicare agent or broker can help you figure out if you’ll meet the underwriting requirements for the plan you want.
+A licensed Medicare sales agent or broker can help you figure out if you’ll meet the underwriting requirements for the plan you want.

 What Type of Agent or Broker Should You Choose?